Write accessible documents for people with dyslexia or visual impairment

 Want to try a screen reader?

 There are several free options.
-Try NV Access screen reader – click here.
+A good one to try is NV Access screen reader – click here.

 Extra Accessibility Plan help for schools only